-Eleken is a team of product designers (with emphasis on the word “team”) that has the experience of working with projects of different scales and complexity.
-That’s why we understand that having a reliable, dedicated, and well-structured team determines half of the project's success.
+Eleken is a team of product designers (with emphasis on the word "team") with experience working on projects of different scales and complexity.
+That's why we understand that having a reliable, dedicated, and well-structured team determines half of the project's success.

-Basically, to accomplish any design project, there should be someone who can take care of UI design (create aesthetically pleasing screens), UX design (build intuitive and logical user flows, wireframes, prototypes) and UX research (conduct user testing to validate ideas, create buyer personas, track the customer feedback and so on).
+To accomplish any design project, someone should be responsible for UI design (creating aesthetically pleasing screens), UX design (building intuitive and logical user flows, wireframes, and prototypes), and UX research (conducting user testing to validate ideas, creating buyer personas, tracking customer feedback, and so on).
 And it should not necessarily be three different people.

-Here is the list of specialists that deal with the above duties and can be a part of your crew:
+Here is the list of specialists who deal with the above duties and can be a part of your crew:

-• Visual (UI) designer.
-They develop visual concepts based on the creative brief and turn them into layouts (choose and order images, colors, typography, and so on) of design projects.
+- Visual (UI) designers develop visual concepts based on the creative brief and turn them into layouts (choosing and ordering images, colors, typography, and so on) for design projects.

-• UX researcher.
-This specialist has to identify users’ needs, design objectives, create a plan on how to reach them, conduct research (user interviews, usability testing, A/B testing), and analyze the results.
+- UX researcher.
+This specialist must identify users' needs and design objectives, create a plan to reach them, conduct research (user interviews, usability testing, A/B testing), and analyze the results.

-• UX lead.
-The UX lead mentors other designers, communicates with the whole team, presents their thoughts and ideas to the company’s leaders, and makes sure the project moves in the right direction.
+- UX lead.
+The UX lead mentors other designers, communicates with the whole team, presents their thoughts and ideas to the company's leaders, and ensures the project moves in the right direction.

 Though there are numerous job positions in the design industry, very often one person combines several design team responsibilities and that’s where you start hesitating about the number of employees you need to hire.